 How transparent is transparent?
-I want to be completely clear about the scope of the information we are sharing.
+We want to be completely clear about the scope of the information we are sharing.
 One of the things we need to learn both from the Microsoft side and from the community side is whether the model works within a practical set of restrictions.
-We would post as much of our discussions as it is practically possible.
+We will post as much of our discussions as it is practically possible.
 However, we have to make sure we don’t compromise the interests of Microsoft as a company.
 There are certain things that can range from ideas to specific implementation details that we could consider trade secrets, high-value Microsoft intellectual property or something along those lines.
 It *will* happen that in some cases we will not discuss a topic publicly, either for a certain term (e.g. until a proper IP protection mechanism is in place) or until we ship or ever.
-This is nothing new, but I haven’t seen folks from large companies discuss this explicitly before, so I wanted to make sure it is clear here.
+This is nothing new, but I haven’t seen folks from large companies discuss this explicitly before, so we wanted to make sure it is clear here.

 About your feedback: We would love to hear your thoughts, be it comments, suggestions, ideas or anything else.
 However, in the end we are designing a commercial Microsoft product.
 So we’ll happily take your feedback but you need to understand that by providing us feedback in any form you are agreeing that we may use it to develop our product, that others may use it in connection with the product and that you will not be compensated for any of these things.
-We may incorporate ideas or make changes based on comments you make, or we may make changes to the product that are indirectly influenced by discussions that we have with you and other folks in the community.
-Again, this is nothing new, but instead of having some fancy statement written in legal lingo I wanted to be upfront about this here in this first post on the topic.
+We may incorporate ideas or make changes based on the comments you make, or we may make changes to the product that are indirectly influenced by discussions that we have with you and other folks in the community.
+Again, this is nothing new, but instead of having some fancy statement written in legal lingo we wanted to be upfront about this here in this first post on the topic.
 Of course our legal folks looked at this, and they were cool enough to understand that the informal nature of the process is what makes it work, and they let us get away with this statement in which I think we clearly delineate what will happen with whatever feedback you send our way.

-So, what do folks think?
-Is this a good idea?
-Does it sound useful/practical?
 We will start posting design notes and challenges soon and tweak the process as we go.